 - Part-time employees: Must regularly work less than 20 hours per week and are eligible after working 175 days (not consecutive).

-In 2019, employees taking NY PFL will receive 55% of their weekly average wage.
-The maximum weekly benefit for 2019 is $745.41.
-Employees can take up to 10 weeks of paid family leave.
+In 2021, employees taking NY PFL will receive 67% of their weekly average wage, up to the same percentage of the NY State average weekly wage.
+Employees can take up to 12 weeks of paid family leave.

 Reasons why employees use PFL

 NY PFL gives employees the ability to take paid time off for certain medical or family events.
 Employees can take paid family and medical leave to: